 The town’s picturesque scenery makes it an ideal place to shoot movies.
 Rhyolite has hosted several film shoots, and that number has increased in recent years.
 Since 2005, four pictures have shot scenes in the town: The Island, Bone Dry, A Line in the Sand, and Twice as Dead.

-Rhyolite is 120 miles from Las Vegas and only a few miles east of Death Valley, so if you’re planning to travel through that area, you may want to consider stopping by.
-For more information, check out the official Death Valley page for Rhyolite.
+Rhyolite is only 35 miles from Death Valley‘s Furnace Creek Visitor Center, and it’s only 120 miles from Las Vegas, making it a great day trip from Vegas.
+So if you’re planning to travel through these cities, or the Beatty, Nevada area, you may want to consider stopping by.
+For more information, check out the official national park page for the Rhyolite ghost town.